Ladvien/ladvien.github.io/_posts/2019-01-19-deep-learning-natural-language-processing-toxic-comment-detector.md

 And that's it.
 The the prepared `embedding_layer` will become the first layer in the network.

-### Summary
+#### Code: Training
-Like I stated at the beginning, I'm not going to review training the network, as I've found many better explanations--and I'll like them in the Appendix.
+Like I stated at the beginning, I'm not going to review training the network, as there are many better explanations--and I'll link them in the Appendix.
 However, for those interested, here's the rest of the code.

-#### Code: Training
 ```python
 input_ = Input(shape=(MAX_SEQUENCE_LENGTH,))
 x = embedding_layer(input_)